chromice/ae/TESTING.md

 $_GET['foo']; // 'bar'
 ```

-The test script will interpret this listing as:
+The test script will interpret it loosely as follows:

 ```php
 $_GET['foo'] = 'bar';